 This post introduces Heather Green’s recently published Journal of Tourism History article, “Game which the pampered pleasure seekers seek’: hunting tourism, conservation, and colonialism in the Yukon Territory, Canada, 1910–1940.”

 My recent article “Game which the pampered pleasure seekers seek’: hunting tourism, conservation, and colonialism in the Yukon Territory, Canada, 1910–1940,” is the result of my postdoctoral research project as an L.R.
 Wilson Institute Fellow at McMaster University, but the seeds of this project were planted while I was working on my doctoral dissertation, an examination of the cultural and material impacts of mining and colonialism in the Klondike region of the Yukon with a particular focus on how the Tr’ondëk Hwëch’in First Nation experienced environmental transformation long-term.
 One of the chapters in my dissertation – and my forthcoming book, The Great Upheaval: Mining, Colonialism, and Environmental Change in the Klondike, 1890-1940 – focuses on the indirect environmental consequences of mining activity through colonial resource regulation.
 While working through the Yukon Game Branch fonds at the Yukon Archives, I came across boxes upon boxes of correspondence from American-based big game hunters to the Yukon Game Branch and Yukon hunting guides.
-Most of these letters included requests for the territorial game regulations, payments for hunting licenses, inquiries into finding gun shops for gear and to hire local guides, and arrangements for hunting trips.
+Most of these letters included requests for the territorial game regulations, payments for hunting licenses, inquiries into finding a gun store for gear and to hire local guides, and arrangements for hunting trips.

 This correspondence indicated a significant international tourism industry, centered around big game hunting, in the Yukon in the early 20th century.
 Most of this hunting tourism occurred in the southwest Yukon, around the area that today encompasses Kluane National Park.
 This story did not fit within the geographic focus of my dissertation, and while relevant to the larger arguments I make in the dissertation and forthcoming book, I did not have the space to incorporate it.
 I felt this history required separate research, so I delved back into the Game Branch collection, local newspapers, and the wealth of published accounts from American sportsmen who hunted in the Yukon in the early 20th century.